 Stock up at the shops

-As well as buying food, toys, beds and equipment for your new dog, make sure that you stock up for yourself.
+As well as buying food, toys, beds and equipment for your new dog, don’t forget to stock up for yourself.
 Once your new puppy or dog arrives, it not might be that easy to pop to the shops.
 Plan ahead, do a big shop or arrange to have your groceries delivered.

 The reality of having a dog can come as a bit of a shock to first-time pup parents.
 Puppies don’t sleep through the night and need to be trained to sleep, just like babies.
 You can expect to have some sleepless nights.
-Toilet training is hard – and there will be lots of accidents to begin with so you will feel like you are constantly cleaning up pee and poo.
+Toilet training is hard and you should expect lots of accidents to begin with.
 Do you enjoy your weekend lie-ins?
 They are likely to become a thing of the past.

 There are, of course, many great things about having a dog.
 But in the early months you may struggle and experience something called the post puppy blues.
 Things will get easier as you settle into a routine and adjust to life with a dog.